📝 Seasonality and purchasing · ⏱️ 3 min read

 ⚠️ Heads up:

-A promotion with the wrong dishes can cost you more than it brings in.
-Always check your food cost first before offering a discount.
+A poorly planned promotion can drain more cash than it generates.
+Always calculate your food cost before slashing prices.

 The golden rule: food cost under 25% for promotions